Gozala/workspace/pages/w3 payment structures.md

 - Talking to people all through [[LabWeek22]] about [[w3 accounts]] I have noticed following use cases
-	- I like that user can bring their own storage so my product  just store
+	- I like that user can bring their own storage so my product can just store the data and not worry about account creation etc...
-	- I would like to pay
+	- I already have users and would like them to